 A chain consists of steel pins that are rubbing inside of "steel tubes".
 These are commonly called rollers, but it is obvious they do not roll.
 They just rub back and forth at very high speeds, under considerable load, pressure and heat.
 Squirting oil or even chain lube directly on these rollers does very little good unless the lubricant is given time to penetrate between each pin and the corresponding tube.
 The lube must go along the side links on each side of the chain, then allow 8 to 10 minutes for penetration and evaporation before starting the engine to ensure the centrifugal force will not sling it away.
 The clutch sprocket and the main drive sprocket should be perfectly aligned so they don't rub against the side links.
 Rubbing absorbs horsepower and damages components.

 All chains stretch over time.
 When the chain starts falling off the sprocket then it's time to move the engine forward or backward to take up the slack in the stretched chain.
 There are four bolts that hold the engine on the motor mount plate.
 Take an open end wrench and a socket wrench, most likely a 9/16, and loosen the four bolts, pull back the engine until you take up the slop in the chain.
 Make sure both sprockets are perfectly aligned before you consider yourself done.
-You don't want the sprockets out of alignment because this will cause the chain to come off or wear the sprockets unevenly.
 Leave about 1/2 an inch of play between the top of the chain and the bottom, don't pull the engine back where the chain is as tight as you can get it.
-A tight chain can cause the kart to move in neutral with no one in the driver's seat, it puts friction on the bushing, which could cause it to engage when the engine is idling.
+A tight chain can cause the kart to move in neutral with no one in the driver's seat, it puts friction on the clutch bushing which could cause it to engage when the engine is idling.
 Tight chains also wear the sprocket teeth down rapidly.
 Make sure you properly retighten the motor mount bolts when the sprockets are aligned and the desired chain tension has been achieved.
 You might not be able to slide the engine if the kart has a Torque Converter with a belt and a chain.
 You may have to remove a link or two from the chain.
 An offset half link can be used, if needed.

 |Standard Roller Chain Specifications & Strengths|